+1. Short title, extent, commencement and application

+to lack of continuity of employeent,

-- 1. Short title, extent, commencement and application - (1) The Act may be called the Construction Workers (Regulation of Employment and Conditions of Service) Act, 1986. - (2) It extends to the whole of India. - (3) This section and sections 3 to 5 clauses (1) and - (2) of section 6, and sections 8 and 9 shall come into force at once in all the States and the remaining Provisions of this Act shall come into force in a State on such date not being later than six months from the passing of this Act as the appropriate government may be notification in the Official Gazette appoint.
+(1) The Act may be called the Construction Workers (Regulation of Employment and Conditions of Service) Act, 1986.

+(2) It extends to the whole of India.

+(3) Chapter I shall come into force at once.
+The rest of the Act shall come into force on such date or dates as the appropriate Government may, by notification in the official Gazette, appoint.
+However no appointed date shall be later than six months from the passing of this Act.

-2. Declaration as to Expediency of Regulation:
+2. Declaration as to Expediency of Regulation :

-It is hereby declared that it is expedient in the public interest that the construction work as an industry, employing, as it does, a very large number of workers, both women and men and whose conditions of work and living need amelioration and to whom regularity of employment must be assured, so that the Directive Principles of the Contribution more particularly the relevant provisions in Article 39, 41, 42, 43 and 43-A of the Constitution are given effect to by a law made by Parliament with reference to entries 22, 23 and 24 of List III in the 7th Schedule in the Constitution.
+It is hereby declared that it is expedient in the public interest that the construction work as an industry, employing, as it does, a very large number of workers, both women and men and whose conditions of work and living need amelioration and to whom regularity of employment must be assured, must be regulated so that the Directive Principles of the Constitution more particularly the relevant provisions in Article 39, 41, 42, 43 and 43-A of the Constitution are given effect to by a law made by Parliament with reference to entries 22, 23 and 24 of List III in the 7th Schedule in the Constitution.

-3. Definitions:
+3. Definitions :